AlexAaqil/qing-jia-safaris/notes.md

 ## 7-DAY KENYA BUDGET SAFARI ITINERARY: MAASAI MARA, LAKE NAKURU, LAKE NAIVASHA & AMBOSELI
-This 7-day Kenya budget safari begins with a pickup from Nairobi, taking you straight to the world-famous Maasai Mara for thrilling game drives where you'll spot the Big Five against stunning savannah backdrops.
-After two nights at Miti Mingi Eco Camp, you'll visit a Maasai village before heading to Lake Nakuru National Park, renowned for its flamingos and rhinos, with an optional boat ride on Lake Naivasha.
-The adventure continues to Amboseli National Park, where you'll enjoy breathtaking views of Mount Kilimanjaro while tracking elephants, zebras, and cheetahs.
+Embark on a 7-day budget safari beginning in Nairobi with an early morning drive to the Maasai Mara, arriving by midday for lunch and a short evening game drive.
+Spend the second day on a full-day safari in the Mara, exploring the expansive savannah for sightings of the Big Five and, if in season, the Great Migration, with a picnic lunch in the reserve.
+On day three, depart early for Lake Nakuru via the scenic Rift Valley, arriving in time for an afternoon game drive to spot flamingos, rhinos, and other wildlife.
+Day four takes you to nearby Lake Naivasha for a relaxed boat ride among hippos and waterbirds, followed by an optional hike at Hell's Gate National Park.
-Throughout the tour, you'll stay in budget-friendly accommodations like Buraha Zenoni Hotel and Nyati Safari Camp, with all meals and drinking water included.
-The itinerary balances wildlife encounters with cultural experiences, including Crescent Island walks and Hell’s Gate National Park exploration.
-The safari concludes with a return to Nairobi, leaving you with unforgettable memories of Kenya’s iconic landscapes and wildlife—all at an affordable price.
+On day five, travel south through Nairobi to Amboseli National Park at the foot of Mt.
+Kilimanjaro, arriving in the afternoon to settle in.
+Spend day six on a full-day game drive in Amboseli, famous for its large elephant herds and breathtaking views of Kilimanjaro.
+On the final day, enjoy a morning game drive or leisurely breakfast before returning to Nairobi, arriving by late afternoon.
+Budget accommodations include basic tented camps and guesthouses, with meals and park fees typically included in group safari packages.

 Inclusions
 Transport in safari van with pop up roof and 4×4 JEEP